rtulke/AirJack/README.md

 $ airjack -h

 # Create default configuration (optional)
-$ airjack.py -C ~/.airjack.conf
+$ airjack -C ~/.airjack.conf

-# Uou can also try to edit the new generated configuration file
+# You can also try to edit the new generated configuration file
 $ vim ~/.airjack.conf

 # Try using the manual